Going on a road trip? This definitive list of 15 road trip books for kids guarantees a super fun – and melt-down-free – journey to your destination.

 Diary of a Wimpy Kid: The Long Haul

-A great book to read for kids while going on their own road trip!
+What starts as a fun escapade takes several wrongs (and hilarious) turns.
+A great book to read for kids while going on their road trip!

 The Very Hungry Caterpillar